cnlohr/wiflier/README.md

     * Reversing the order will not program, but will not damage the part.
     * You can determine proper order by unplugging power to the quadcopter and flipping the connector around until it powers on.
 Powering on indicates proper order.
   5. Initiate programming of the AVR.
+	* Failures may indicate the ESP is locking the bus lines.
     * Failures may indicate not all the pins are making contact.
     * Failures may indicate the programming header is reversed.
     * Failures may indicate other problems in the toolchain, i.e. not running programmer as root or having proper credentials.